 We find, that $\setQ[M_1,\ldots,M_5]=\setQ[M_1]$.

 With this information we can express each of the $M_i$ by a polynomial in $M_1$ with rational coefficients.
-The following polynomials vanish if the $M_i$ are replaced by there respective eta-quotients.
+The following polynomials vanish if the $M_i$ are replaced by their respective eta-quotients.

 )expose QAuxiliaryTools